nicholasray/payload/README.md

-A script that helps see the effects that mobile wikipedia html transformations have on payload sizes for the most popular pages in a given month.
+A script that helps see the effects that certain Wikipedia html transformations have on payload sizes for the most popular pages in a given month.

 See https://phabricator.wikimedia.org/T293303#8630702 and https://phabricator.wikimedia.org/T326829#8684377 for examples of how it was used.